 I have a morning routine.
 I make coffee before I do almost anything else.
-Sometimes I prepped the coffee maker the night before, and sometimes I have to prep and brew in the same motion.
+Sometimes I prep the coffee maker the night before, and sometimes I have to prep and brew in the same motion.

 But do you want to know something that has never happened?
 I have never pushed brew on the coffee maker and watched the coffee pot fill with soda.
 Why is that?
 Because the coffee maker does what it is made to do — make coffee.

 Over the years I have learned a similar lesson about people — I cannot let myself be surprised when someone does something that lines up with who they have been while I have known them.